pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 In general, more than one approval will be needed before the PR is merged.
 And there should not be any `Request changes` review at the time of merging.

-Once a PDEP is accepted, any contributions can be made toward the implementing the PDEP with an open-ended completion timeline .
-The pandas project development, with a mix of volunteers and developers paid from different sources, and development priorities are difficult to understand or forecast.
+Once a PDEP is accepted, any contributions can be made toward the implementation of the PDEP, with an open-ended completion timeline.
+Development of pandas is difficult to understand and forecast, being the contributors a mix of volunteers and developers paid from different sources, with different priorities.
 For companies, institutions or individuals with interest in seeing a PDEP being implemented, or to in general see progress to the pandas roadmap, please check how you can help in the [contributing page](/contribute.html).

 #### Implemented PDEP

-Once a PDEP is implemented and available in the main branch of pandas, its status will be changed to implemented, so there is visibility that the PDEP is not part of the roadmap and future plans, but a change that it already happened.
+Once a PDEP is implemented and available in the main branch of pandas, its status will be changed to `Status: Implemented`, so there is visibility that the PDEP is not part of the roadmap and future plans, but a change that it already happened.
 The first pandas version in which the PDEP implementation is available will also be included in the PDEP.